|Bundesland: Freistaat Sachsen||Saxony|

 The Friedrich-August-Brücke (today Friedensbrücke) [left, no. 872: top] across the Syra stream was built in 1903–1905 and was opened by Friedrich August III (1865–1932), last King (1904–1918) of Saxony.
 Until 1945 it was the world's largest stone arch bridge (span 90 m, height 18 m, width 17 m).
 Today, it is the largest of its kind in Europe.
 In 1945, after World War II, the bridge was named for Friedrich Ebert (1871–1925), German socialist leader and president of the post-World War I Weimar Republic.
 The reconstruction of the bridge took until 1949.
 Since 1973, its name is Friedensbrücke (Peace Bridge).

-The old town hall [left, no. 872: bottom left; and right, no. 1141: top] is a popular landmark of Plauen and was built in 1508 in place of an older town hall that was first mentioned in 1382.
+The old town hall [far left, no. 872: bottom left; left, no. 4438 and right, no. 1141: top] is a popular landmark of Plauen and was built in 1508 in place of an older town hall that was first mentioned in 1382.
 The mechanical clock and the Renaissance façade dates from 1548.
 The new town hall and its tower (64 m high) were built next to it in 1912–1923 [these are not depicted on the glasses].

 The historic building of Plauen's main railway station Oberer Bahnhof [right, no. 1141: bottom left] was destroyed in 1945.
 The present modern station complex was built in 1971–1973.

 The Stadttheater [right, no. 1141: bottom right] was built in 1899–1900.
 The theatre was restored in1935, 1978/79 and 1992–1994.

 The new town hall [left, no. 2238: bottom right picture: left building]